 Bachelor's/Master's Combined Program in Spanish

-The bachelor’s/master’s degree program in Spanish is designed to provide students the means to complete the requirements for both degrees in a period of five years.
-A key feature of the program is that a student can count up to 12 hours of graduate-level courses in order to fulfill requirements for the B.A. and use those same 12 credits toward the M.A. in Spanish.
+Are you a current UNCW student that is considering pursuing a graduate degree in Spanish?
+The bachelor’s/master’s degree program in Spanish is designed to provide a student means to complete the requirements for both degrees in a period of five years.
+The key feature of the program is that a student can count up to 12 hours of graduate-level courses in order to fulfill requirements for the B.A. and use those same 12 credits toward the M.A. in Spanish.